Vaibhav050/Vaibhav050/README.md

-- 👋 Hi, I’m @Vaibhav050
+- 👋 Hi, I’m @VaibhavYelmule
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Analyst Role
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science & AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me ...
+- 📫 How to reach me @vaibhavyelmule050@gmail.com

 <!---
 Vaibhav050/Vaibhav050 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.